-Applicants who require additional preparation for college-level work will be required to enroll in developmental courses to develop the necessary basic skills in English, reading and mathematics or take the classes through the Adult Education Office of the Aiken County School System.
+Applicants who require additional preparation for college-level work will be required to enroll in in transitional education courses to develop the necessary basic skills in English, reading and mathematics or take classes through the Adult Education Office of the Aiken County School System.

 The college reserves the right to refuse readmission to any applicant who has an unacceptable academic or conduct record.
 Individuals with financial obligations to the college must resolve these obligations before they will be allowed to register for classes.

 All applicants must: